 Hope you’re rested!
 You’ll want to grab a quick bureka and coffee before you pick up your rental car this morning and begin your epic road trip to discover northern Israel’s coastline.
 The great news is that Israel is a fairly compact country, so your drive times will be short.
 If you’d rather not drive, you can also follow this route using the excellent train and bus routes along the coast (though we think it works better as an Israel roadtrip itinerary to give you more flexibility).
 Note that this itinerary does involve a little bit of backtracking due to the scheduling of tours at the Baha’i Gardens.
 Fortunately the distances involved are fairly short.

-Your first stop is in Haifa to visit the famous Baha’i Gardens.
+Your first stop is in Haifa to visit the famous Baha’i Gardens, one of the most scenic spots on your Israel 10 day itinerary.
 Though there isn’t a large group of the Baha’i faith members living in Israel, their world headquarters here are an important pilgrimage site and members often spend a year or more living there (often between 500 and 1000 people at a time).
 Go straight to the top of the garden for a spectacular view and then take a tour for an even closer look at both the landscaping and the religion.

 You’ll want to arrive in Haifa for the first tour of the Ba’hai Gardens that’s available in your best language – and if you’re reading this website that’s probably English.
 The tour schedule varies each month, but often slots English at 10am and noon during the week with an additional afternoon option on Shabbat; there are no tours on Wednesdays.
 Check the latest schedules here before you make your plans.
 If you prefer, tours are also available in Hebrew, Arabic and Russian.
 Ideally you’ll make it onto the 10am tour that begins at the top of the garden, which will wrap up just before 11am at the bottom of the garden.
 Pro tip: The dress code for both men and women requires that shoulders and knees are covered.
 You’ll be turned away if you aren’t dressed appropriately.